Myawaddy: Healthcare

+Demographics

+In the 2014 Myanmar census, Myawaddy Township had 195,624 people.
+The town itself had 113,070 people, 57.8% of the township's population.
+In 2019, according to the General Administration Department, the population had dropped to 55,638 people in the town, with the township dropping overall to 149,510 people.

 Places of interest

 Myawaddy is home to the Migyaunggon or Crocodile Temple, known for its crocodile-shaped library building.
 The town is also home to the Viewpoint Pagoda and Phra Mon Yoeun, a 20 m Mon-style Buddha image.